Overview of how .NET Core is versioned

 Relationship to .NET Standard versions

-The .NET Standard reference implementation uses a
+The .NET Standard reference assembly uses a

 MAJOR.MINOR versioning scheme.

-Each version of .NET Core implements a version of .NET standard.
+Each version of .NET Core implements a version of .NET Standard.
 Implementing a version of .NET Standard implies support for previous versions of .NET Standard. .NET Standard and .NET Core version independently.
 It's a coincidence that .NET Core 2.0 implements .NET Standard 2.0. .NET Core 2.1 also implements .NET Standard 2.0. .NET Core will support future versions of .NET Standard as they become available.

 |.NET Core||.NET Standard|

 |1.0||up to 1.6|

 Vi vil meget gerne høre, hvad du synes.
 Vælg den type, du gerne vil angive:

 Vores feedbacksystem er baseret på GitHub-problemer.
 Få mere at vide på vores blog.